Geoff Allott: Trivia

 He held the record for the longest time taken to score a duck in Test cricket as well as taking a long time to get off the mark, but was dismissed for duck – 77 balls and 101 minutes for New Zealand versus South Africa in 1999.
 Though his record for longest time for a duck still stands, his record for longest time for no runs was held until March 2013, when England cricketer Stuart Broad batted for 103 minutes against New Zealand before scoring a run.

+NZ Cricket

+On 28 April 2026, New Zealand Cricket named Allott as their new CEO, replacing Scott Weenink, who resigned in December 2025.